THE TRUTH ABOUT QUICKBOOKS DESKTOP FILES – revised!

 You may have noticed that QuickBooks sends out frequent fixes and updates.
 With every release, there are changes under the hood.
 When you do not establish a strict software update policy and process, QuickBooks allows users to continue using older releases.
 This, too, can cause problems.

-The Real Cost of QuickBooks
+The Real Cost Of QuickBooks

 Selecting an accounting system to suit your operational needs–and your budget–is obviously critical.
 When you start out small, QuickBooks can usually handle the requirements.
 The problems start once significant growth begins – or when no one is tending to file care.

-It’s the choice between pay now – or really pay later.
+It’s the choice between pay now – or pay A LOT later.
 In our view, if you opt to use QuickBooks, you’re choosing to pay later.
 What you’ll pay for is a new file creation or file reduction every few years, to the tune of $2,000 to $20,000, depending on how much historical data you truly need to keep in your production file.

 QuickBooks Desktop is an attractive, affordable option.
 But you need to understand how to care for your valuable data.
 It simply is not “set it and forget it.”
 Here are tips you can implement to help protect your business: